 Middlebury Institute students have the option to petition to transfer credits from other reputable academic institutions.
 Consult the Policy and Standards Manual to learn about requirements and process steps for language and other classes.
 Some study abroad and exchange programs may have specific processes in place for preapproving credit transfers.
 Consult the relevant program section in this manual for additional information.

 Walking in Graduation

-Students spending their final semester off-campus through a semester-long immersive learning program like IPSS, DPMI Plus, FMS, Middlebury Schools Abroad, or the IEM practicum can walk in graduation during the December or May ceremony preceding their semester off-campus.
+Students spending their final semester off-campus through a semester-long experiential learning program like IPSS, DPMI Plus, FMS, Middlebury Schools Abroad, or the IEM practicum can walk in graduation during the December or May ceremony preceding their semester off-campus.
 Students may also return for the graduation ceremony in their last semester.
 Consult the Records Office to complete a petition to graduate.

 Leave of Absence (LOA)

 Some students will want to take a break from their studies to complete a fellowship or continue a paid summer internship into the fall semester, for example.
 As per PSM section 4.1, a student may register for a Leave of Absence (LOA) for up to two years if he/she has successfully completed at least one semester, is in good academic standing, and all financial obligations due to the Institute are paid in full.
 In order to begin the LOA process, you will need to pick up an LOA petition from the Records Office and consult your academic advisor.
 International students should also consult the international student advisor and this page for additional considerations.

-Degree Planning and Immersive Learning and Study Abroad
+Degree Planning and Experiential Learning and Study Abroad

-Immersive learning is part of almost everything we do.
-It takes place on and off campus, from team projects for a client in Monterey to semesterlong credit-bearing internships and study abroad.
-Review a list of immersive learning and study abroad opportunities.
-Some immersive learning programs and courses are geared toward specific degree programs.
+Experiential learning is part of almost everything we do.
+It takes place on and off campus, from team projects for a client in Monterey to semester-long credit-bearing internships and study abroad.
+Review a list of experiential learning and study abroad opportunities.
+Some experiential learning programs and courses are geared toward specific degree programs.
 Consult your degree map and speak with your career and academic advisor, as well as faculty and staff managing these programs, to discuss which options work best for you.

 Financial Aid and Billing